keebio/keebio-docs/docs/quefrency-rev2-sinc-build-guide.md

 Note: This step can be done after installing the switches as well.
 For the prototype plates, the encoders had to be installed first, but for the plates available on the store, the switch cutouts are now large enough to allow the encoders to be installed later.

 Install the encoder onto the PCB and solder the 2 pins at the top side of the encoder and the 3 pins at the bottom side.
-The 2 side legs do no need to be soldered to the PCB.
+The 2 side legs do not need to be soldered to the PCB.

 ![](https://s3.amazonaws.com/docs.keeb.io/assets/images/sinc/IMG_5707.jpeg)